aowoWolf/PoseidonJsBridge/README-en.md

 }
 ```

-3.Handler configuration
+3. Handler configuration

-With Handler is not enough, you need to set several of your own Handler into the HandlerConfig, and then webview calls the registerHandler method, so that BridgeWebView can use the functionality in Handler.
+With Handler is not enough, you need to set several of your own Handler into the HandlerConfig, and then webview calls the `registerHandler ` method, so that BridgeWebView can use the functionality in Handler.
 ```java
 public class SystemConfig implements HandlerConfig{
     /**